 - Darren Rowse of ProBlogger wrote How to Use a Magazine to Improve Your Blog.
 This works at least two ways.
 It lets you target that particular magazine for your own submissions, and the more reading any writer does, the better.
 I’d add to Darren’s article pay attention to the ads – they tell you a great deal about the target reader.

-What do you do to improve your writing skills?
+What suggestions do you have about how to improve your writing?

 Image from http://www.sxc.hu